MazenAmria/torch/README.md

 ## Setup

+Use Python 3.8.
 It's recommended to create a dedicated conda environment for this project.

 ```bash
 (torch) $ sudo apt install libgraphviz-dev graphviz